-We’ve all felt that panic: trying to come up with a consequence fit for a child’s behavior.
+We’ve all felt that panic: trying to come up with a consequence fit for the behavior.

-Maybe your child tested your limits and you got upset.
-In trying to turn this chaos into a teachable moment, you scanned your brain for a good enough consequence… one that would get her to stop, to convince her this is serious, and that you’ve just about had it with her antics.
+In trying to turn this chaos into a teachable moment, you scanned your brain for a good enough consequence.
+One that would get your child to stop, to convince her this is serious, and that you’ve had it with her antics.

 You know, one that would teach her a lesson.

-Our consequences for kids have even become common language, whether the “time out” for the toddler or “getting grounded” for the teen.
+Certain types of consequences have even become common language, from the “time-out” for the toddler to the teen “getting grounded.”

-But… what if I told you we’ve got consequences for kids all wrong?
-That what may seem effective in the moment isn’t serving them—or ourselves—best?
+But what if I told you we’ve got consequences all wrong?
+That what may seem effective at the moment isn’t serving them—or ourselves—best?

 Why consequences for kids don’t always work

-We can all agree we need to correct our kids’ behavior—that there are better ways to communicate besides throwing a tantrum, or that hitting others isn’t right.
+We can all agree we need to correct our kids’ behavior.
+That they can communicate better besides throwing temper tantrums, or that hitting others isn’t right.

 - Stem from our anger.
 How often have we yelled at our kids to go to their room when we couldn’t take it anymore?
 I know I have, and no one—neither myself nor my kids—got anything positive out of that kind of interaction.

-And the real reason typical consequences for kids don’t work?
-They’re not natural consequences—they don’t tie directly to the behavior we’re trying to correct.
+And the real reason typical consequences don’t work?
+They’re not natural consequences—they don’t tie to the behavior we’re trying to correct.

-Maybe she’ll talk to you about her expectations and what you can do better.
-She’ll let you know what can happen if you don’t improve, and the consequences of your actions.
-If it gets really bad, you might even have to look for another job.
+She can talk to you about her expectations and what you can do better.
+She can let you know what can happen if you don’t improve and the consequences of your actions.
+If it gets bad, you might even have to look for another job.

 You see, the world works on natural consequences, where our choices have a direct tie to what happens after.

-We don’t have to constantly police our kids, doling out punishments and hoping that’ll teach them a lesson.
-We can also have better control over our own emotions—and a better relationship with our kids.
+You don’t have to constantly police your child, doling out punishments and hoping that can teach her a lesson.
+You can also have better control over your own emotions—and a better relationship with her.
 It all starts with changing your mindset toward natural consequences.

-Let’s take a look at a few examples of how you can apply natural consequences for kids:
+Let’s take a look at a few examples of how you can apply a logical consequence to the behavior: